Taxation of international executives

-Foreign individuals whose presence in Argentina is based on an employment relationship duly proved and which requires their permanency in Argentina for a period not exceeding five years, are subject to this tax only on assets located in the country, valued according to the law.
+Foreign individuals whose presence in Argentina is based on an employment relationship duly proved and which requires their permanency in Argentina for a period not exceeding 5 years, are subject to this tax only on assets located in the country/territory, valued according to the law.

-As regards employees, if the annual gross compensation surpasses the amount of ARS 1,000,000, their assets valued according to the law are lower than ARS 1,050,000 (in fiscal year 2018), and they are not registered under the wealth tax, they have to file an informative wealth tax return which due date operates on June 30.
+As regards employees, if the annual gross compensation surpasses the amount of ARS1,000,000, their assets valued according to the law are lower than ARS2,000,000 (in fiscal year 2019), and they are not registered under the wealth tax, they have to file an informative wealth tax return which due date operates on 30 June.

 Wealth Tax - Domiciled abroad as of 31 December